colingm/remote-sensor/README.md

 ## Overview
 This repository contains all of the code needed for the spectral point sensor we designed.
 It is broken down into two main folders: the transmitter and the receiver.
+You will also find a 3D model used to print a container for the XBee receiver module and the developer's board that it is connected to.

 ### Transmitter
 The transmitter folder contains all of the files needed for the FRDM board and the Arduino.
 This includes the code